 The Federation of Damanhur has centers in Europe, America, and Japan.

-Damanhur is inspired to spread its spiritual message throughout the world in order to reawaken individual potential through community living, love and respect for life, solidarity and practical idealism.
-Every day, Damanhurians demonstrate their commitment toward a better world, with the hope to inspire others to do the same by encouraging those who are committed to changing their own future and the future of the planet.
+Damanhur is inspired to spread its spiritual message throughout the world to reawaken individual potential through community living, love, and respect for life, solidarity, and practical idealism.
+Every day, Damanhurians demonstrate their commitment toward a better world, with the hope to inspire others to do the same by encouraging those who are committed to changing their future and the future of the planet.
 Damanhur offers 40 years of experience supporting the growth of new intentional communities.
-There is no interest to proselytize.
-Damanhurians are engaged in promoting a different vision of how humanity can live together through the creation of diverse communities and valuing the identity of diverse cultures.
+Damanhurians are promoting a different vision of how humanity can live together through the creation of diverse communities and valuing the identity of diverse cultures.

 Life at Damanhur

-Citizens participate in one of several ways, depending on their personal nature.
-Ways include the Way of the Oracle, the Way of the Monk, the Way of the Knight, the Way of Health, the Way of the Word, the Way of Art & Work, and many others.
+Citizens participate in one of several ways, depending on their nature: for example, the Way of the Oracle, the Way of the Monk, the Way of the Knight, the Way of Health, the Way of the Word, the Way of Art & Work, and many others.
 Most citizens live in houses of 10-20 people each, federated together into the Federation of Damanhur.